P-p-H-d/mlib/README.md

   - this was done for performance (it avoids copying all the data within the stack)
   - and for generality reasons (some structure may not allow copying data).

-Note: list\_uint\_t is internally defined as an array of structure of size 1.
+Note: M\*LIB defines its own container as an array of a structure of size 1.
 This has the following advantages:

 * you effectively reserve the data whenever you declare a variable,
-* you pass automatically the variable per reference for function calls,
+* you pass automatically the variable per reference for a function call,
 * you can not copy the variable by an affectation (you have to use the API instead).

-You can also condense the M\*LIB code by using the M\_EACH & M\_LET macros if you are not afraid of using syntactic macros:
+M\*LIB offers also the possibility to condense further your code, so that it is more high level: by using the M\_EACH & M\_LET macros (if you are not afraid of using syntactic macros):

 ```C
     #include <stdio.h>